fite-or-flite/quadruped-project/README.md

 Robot is almost too heavy for it's own weight.
 Lighter power source would be better, but it's what I had available.
 Multiple iterations of code, trying to work out leg movements on my own (without internet help).
 Would probably work better if I utilized arduino timers, but I haven't worked that out yet.

+Uploading all iterations for reference.
+Last file uploaded is current version.